-Admission to the Honors College is limited to 24 students a year.
+The Templeton Honors College accepts up to 36 new students each year.
 Participation in the Templeton Honors College becomes part of the student's academic record.
 The Templeton Honors College has been made possible through the generosity of Drs.
-John and Josephine Templeton, Jr.
+John, Jr. and Josephine Templeton.